strongloop/strong-mq/README.md

 ### pull.close(function callback(err))

-Callsback with null, an `Error` object on failure.
+Callsback with null, or an `Error` object on failure.

 ### queue.name {String}